srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 In this lab, you will complete the following activities:

 * Verify that the lab prerequisites are met (that you have the required Azure resources)

-* Create an Azure IoT Hub, and a device ID using Azure CLI
+    * The script will create an Azure IoT Hub if you don't have one.
+    * The script will also create a new device (sensor-v-3000) for this lab

-* Create a C# app to send device telemetry to the IoT Hub, using Visual Studio code
+* Create a simulated device that sends device telemetry to the IoT Hub
-* Create a message route, through to blob storage, using the Azure portal
+* Create an IoT Hub message route that outputs to blob storage
-* Create a second message route, through to an Azure Stream Analytics job, using the Azure portal
+* Create a second message route that outputs to an Azure Stream Analytics job.

 ## Lab Instructions